'Jackass's Steve-O Detained by Cops After Jumping Off Tower Bridge

-'Jackass' Star Steve-O Detained by Police After Jumping Off the Tower of London Bridge
+'Jackass' Star Steve-O Detained by Police After Jumping Off the Tower Bridge in London

-Steve-O found a very Jackass-y way to promote his upcoming comedy special in the U.K. -- by jumping off the famed Tower of London Bridge and into the River Thames.
+Steve-O found a very Jackass-y way to promote his upcoming comedy special in the U.K. -- by jumping off the famed Tower Bridge and into the River Thames in London, England.

 The 49-year-old entertainer took to Instagram on Friday and posted the video which shows a countdown before jumping off the bridge and into the river.
 Dressed in an "I [heart] London" and British flag patterned bucket hat and socks, Steve-O took the plunge on Thursday in what he described as "an epic day," -- never mind that he was briefly detained by police before being released.